Fall In Love With Growing Cineraria

 2. White Cineraria

-Its botanical name is Pericallis hybrida.
-Its origin is in the Canary Islands.
+The white cineraria have beautiful flowers.
+Its botanical name is Pericallis hybrida, originating in the Canary Islands.

 Flowers: White, tiny, 1.5 inches wide, clustered, good for borders.

 Purple cineraria are one of our favourite species.
 Its Botanical name is Pericallis hybrida.
 Origin in the Canary Islands.
 Best for Borders, containers, and pots.

 Flowers: Magenta, pink, blue, white, lavender.
 Origin in: Canary Islands.

 Tips For Growing Cineraria